Throughout Sixth Form, but more so in the summer term, we begin to think about life after Settle College.

 Over the final summer term, applicants are asked to begin to draft a personal statement.
 This is for the section of the UCAS form where applicants can tell universities about themselves.
 This is the best chance applicants have to recommend themselves to a particular university or college, unless they are later called for interview.

-In the autumn term of Upper Sixth, pupils complete their online application form and personal statement.
-Form Tutors write references using information from subject teachers and extracurricular staff.
+In the autumn term of Year 13, pupils complete their online application form and personal statement.
+Form Tutors write references using information from subject teachers.
 The reference is attached to the form and the application is sent to UCAS.
 Mock interviews are available to help pupils to prepare if they are called for interview.

 Application to Oxford and Cambridge

 For many pupils, application to the Universities of Oxford or Cambridge is a realistic course of action.
-Oxbridge candidates have regular meetings with a dedicated member of staff who guides them through the application process.
+Oxbridge candidates have regular meetings with the Head of Sixth Form who guides them through the application process.
+We also engage with the Oxbridge outreach ambassadors who come into college.

 We encourage Oxbridge candidates and all those applying to very competitive university courses to take an active interest in developing their knowledge and passion for their chosen subject area and extension sessions can be provided in all departments.